At a glance

 ADMISSIONS: The three-step enrollment process includes an online application with a $120 fee; student testing/family interviews and, upon acceptance, an enrollment fee of $175.

-SERVICE: Middle and high school students have leadership opportunities by serving on student councils or the Chick-fil-A Leader Academy.
-Eighth grade classes host an annual Valentine fundraiser.
+SERVICE AND LEADERSHIP: Eighth grade classes host an annual Valentine fundraiser to benefit a charity of their choice.
+During traditional school years, middle school students may be elected to student council or service as GCS Ambassadors.
+High school students have leadership opportunities by serving on the Student Activities Council or the Chick-fil-A Leader Academy.
 Emerald City Rotary Club sponsors the GCS Interact Club.
 Seniors are required to complete 100 hours of pre-approved volunteer service to graduate.
 High School students also organize a Mission Day to provide service in the community.

 STUDENT LIFE: All students are encouraged to participate in field day and seasonal musical performances for their grade level, as well as spirit week.
 Elementary students attend various field trips that coordinate with classroom lessons.
 High school students host Homecoming activities including a float competition and the selection of Homecoming Queen.